-2. Conforms to the applicable statewide planning goals and applicable administrative rules adopted by the Department of Land Conservation and Development
+B. Conforms to the applicable statewide planning goals and applicable administrative rules adopted by the Department of Land Conservation and Development

-The proposed code amendment is consistent with and conforms to the Statewide Planning Goals and applicable administrative rules as described below.
+The proposed amendment to adopt the HNA as a support document to the Comprehensive Plan - and amending the code to reflect that in SRC Chapter 64 - is consistent with and conforms to the Statewide Planning Goals and applicable administrative rules as described below.
 In addition, the Oregon Department of Land Conservation and Development (DLCD) has reviewed the changes proposed through the Our Salem project and has submitted a letter of support dated March 8, 2022.
+The letter specifically notes that the "proposal documents have resulted in addressing all identified housing needs..."

-Goals 1: Citizen Involvement
+Goal 1: Citizen Involvement

-To develop a citizen involvement program that insures the opportunity for citizens to be involved in all phases of the planning process.
+To develop a citizen involvement program that ensures the opportunity for citizens to be involved in all phases of the planning process.